DSP Sport, and

 Center and pay approximately $20us to have it updated, or you

-can purchase a special cable from Black Diamond (details pending)
+will be able to purchase a special cable from Black Diamond for

-company that allows customers to install updates themselves.
+company to allow customers to install updates themselves.

 The version number of the DSP Sport and DSP Pro software is displayed